 Postdoctoral applicants with a recent Ph.D. degree in biochemistry, functional genetics, molecular biology, proteomics, or cancer cell biology interested in our lab please e-mail Dr. Georgios Karras a cover letter describing your research interests and career goals, your CV, and three letters of reference.

 Graduate students generally enter through the University of Texas MD Anderson Cancer Center UTHealth Graduate School of Biomedical Sciences.
 If you are a current GSBS student interested in rotating, please e-mail Dr. Georgios Karras.

-Undergraduates and others who are interested in working in the lab should e-mail Dr. Georgios Karras with your CV and a summary of research interests.
+Undergraduates who are interested in working in the lab should e-mail Dr. Georgios Karras with your CV and a summary of research interests.
 Ideally, we expect a long-term commitment of a research project, typically two academic years and a summer.